 "These bacteria are not passengers," Tarr stressed.
 "They are metabolically active.
 As a community, we now have to reckon with them like we have to reckon with the ecosystem in a forest or a body of water."

-And like environmental ecosystems, your microbial make-up varies by body part.
-Consider your underarm a rainforest.
+And like environmental ecosystems, your microbial makeup varies widely by body part.
+Your skin could be like a rainforest, your intestines teeming with different species like an ocean.